 5. Enjoy an Entertaining Delivery or Pick-up

-Lucky Devil Lounge is a strip club in Portland that has made a few creative adjustments to keep their dancers working and their patrons entertained.
+Lucky Devil Lounge is a strip club in Portland that has made a few creative adjustments to keep its dancers working and their patrons entertained.
 They started with “Boober Eats”, a food delivery service that includes a short striptease on your front porch.

 And if you’d like a slightly longer show, utilize their drive-through food pick-up service!
 You’ll remain in your car while watching dancers on platforms in a tent for two songs before you’re escorted to the other side of the parking lot to collect your food.